Chao-Xi/jxazurebook/docs/az305/8az305_summary.md

 ![Alt Image Text](../images/az305_8_45.png "Body image")

-### Azure Table Storage - Querying
+### 9-4 Azure Table Storage - Querying

 When you need to retrieve data, you can perform **queries** using **both Partition and Row Keys**.

-This dual-key system allows for robust and flexible data retrieval operations.
+**This dual-key system allows for robust and flexible data retrieval operations.**

 Azure Table Storage allows you to apply additional **filters** to your queries.